-We support making it mandatory that oil producers maintain the roads, when they cross private property to get to their lease.
+We support requiring energy producers to maintain the roads, when they cross private property to get to their lease.

 We support gas balancing (proper accounting of production).
 Gas being gas balanced, should be balanced in million cubic feet (MMcf).

 We support the required use of electronic meters and unannounced inspection of such metering devices on gas wells by Oklahoma Corporation Commission employees to ensure more accurate measurement and proper payment for all production.